-The Business Effect of a Good Website UX
+Benefits of a Good Website UX

 A good website UX is something that will pay off in the long run:

-- Keep and Increase Your Web Traffic: Every millisecond is essential when it comes to website speed and UX.
+- Keep and increase your web traffic.
+Every millisecond is essential when it comes to website speed and UX.
 Up to 47 percent of consumers expect from a webpage to load in less than 2 seconds.
 A delay can result in an increased bounce rate, not to mention telling other users about the bad experience.

-- Reducing Bounce Rate: By optimizing your website’s UX for success, you’ll keep users longer on your website, and they’ll explore more of your content.
+- Reducing bounce rate.
+By optimizing your website’s UX for success, you’ll keep users longer on your website, and they’ll explore more of your content.
 It will result in a reduced bounce rate and ready-made conversion opportunities for your business.

-- Positive User Feedback: Good UX is what separates you apart from your competition.
+- Positive user feedback.
+Good UX is what separates you apart from your competition.
 If all the right elements are where they should be on your page, users will give you positive feedback, and refer your site to their peers.

-Optimizing Your WP Website UX for Success
+How to Optimize A WordPress Website UX for Success

 Without further ado, here are our top tips if you want to optimize your WordPress website’s UX effectively: